AlpacaTravel/graphql-docs/tutorials/react/Connecting to Apollo/README.md

-# Connecting Apollo Boost
+# Connecting Apollo

-This guide will quickly setup a React single-page application using create-react-app, and configure it using Apollo Boost to connect to the Alpaca Travel API.
+This guide will quickly setup a React single-page application using create-react-app, and configure it using Apollo to connect to the Alpaca Travel API.

 Apollo is the industry-standard GraphQL implementation, proving the data graph